carpentries/instructor-training/_episodes/02-practice-learning.md

 ## "All Models are Wrong, but Some are Useful"

 "Knowledge" is hard to describe.
 Understanding is never a mirror of reality, even for an expert; rather, it is an internal representation based on our experience with a subject.
-Much of what we know is beyond our awareness, leading to things like "intuition".
 This internal representation is often described as a **mental model**.
 A mental model allows us to extrapolate, or make predictions beyond and between the narrow limits of experience and memory, filling in gaps to the point that things "make sense."

-As we learn, we our mental model evolves to become more useful.
+As we learn, our mental model evolves to become more useful.
 A useful model makes reasonable predictions and fits well within the range of things we are likely to encounter, or at least does not break down entirely as new concepts are added.
 A driver of a gasoline powered car may do just fine with a mental model that includes relationships between fuel, an engine, and a car battery;